 Just remember, not all the universities and program departments accept applications for Spring cycle so your choice will be limited in your college options.
 But also, the pool of applicants applying in this cycle is small so you may have a better chance of admission if your profile is good.
 Plus no point waiting another 8 months to start your graduate studies.
 If you start in Spring 2019, you can still graduate in June 2020 and get into the job market post-graduation.

 Many graduate students tend to work on their research thesis or find a job on-campus during the summer, while taking a few courses that are offering towards reaching the credit requirements for graduation.
-If you start in Spring 2019, you can still use the summer time to take courses towards your graduation requirement and also start working on your thesis, while meeting profs. and university officials to find an on-campus job, TA or research assistantship.
-Summer months will put you ahead in the list of students who may be joining in Fall 2019 and also looking for aid, on-campus jobs etc.
+If you start in Spring 2022, you can still use the summertime to take courses towards your graduation requirement and also start working on your thesis, while meeting profs. and university officials to find an on-campus job, TA or research assistantship.
+Summer months will put you ahead in the list of students who may be joining in Fall 2022 and also looking for aid, on-campus jobs, etc.

 Tips for re-applicants – who might have faced rejections in the Fall intake

-If you applied for graduate program and got rejected in Fall 2018, here are a few things for you to think about.
+If you applied for a graduate program and got rejected in Fall 2021, here are a few things for you to think about.
 Admission process is a subjective process and also a process of playing with odds if you are applying to the competitive schools (less than 50% admission stats).

 If you did not join any college post your application rejections, you can still look at the colleges you applied, think through what may not have worked for you and re-apply either to a new set of colleges/programs or re-submit your application with new information i.e. scores, experience, papers etc. Graduate program admissions are highly dependent on your academic background, research work, GPA and GRE scores, plus the program area you are applying to.
 If any of these things have changed, it may be worthwhile for you to re-apply and make a case on why the university should admit you this time.
 Just sending the same information again will not help.